NVSL/CSE141pp-Tool-Moneta/docs/README_VAEXTENDED.md

 ```
 import vaex.jupyter.plot
 from vaextended.plot import PlotBase
-vaex.jupyter.plot.type_map['custom_plot1'] = PlotBase
+vaex.jupyter.plot.type_map['vaextended'] = PlotBase
 ```

 This allows us to save our custom `PlotBase` from our `plot.py`, as referenced by `vextended.plot` as a key-value pair into the Vaex plot's `type_map` upon initialization.
 If we pass in the `type=TYPE` argument into `plot_widget()`, Vaex will search in `type_maps` for the `TYPE` key and use the corresponding value as it's `PlotBase`.
-So, if we were to pass in `type='custom_plot1'`, Vaex would use our custom `PlotBase` instead of the original instance.
+So, if we were to pass in `type='vaextended'`, Vaex would use our custom `PlotBase` instead of the original instance.

 ### widgets.py

 The `PlotTemplate` class in `widgets.py` contains most widget features of the plot, particularly the top nav bar with the title and various zoom widgets, as well as interactive plot itself within the `v-main` area.
 Note that these widgets mainly use [ipyvuetify](https://ipyvuetify.readthedocs.io/en/latest/).
-For Vaextended's `PlotTemplate`, we replaced the plot title with `Moneta` instead of `Vaex` to better reflect the tool.
+For Vaextended's `PlotTemplate`, we replaced the plot title with the trace name instead of `Vaex` to better reflect the plot and made it editable.
 We also removed the sidebar and the expandable output section from the original Vaex, as Moneta does not have much use for those two widgets.
 To use this modified `PlotTemplate`, we need to add the following import to `plot.py` to override the original.

 ```
 from vaextended.widgets import PlotTemplate